Michael R. Harrison: History

 Harrison graduated cum laude from Yale University and magna cum laude from Harvard Medical School.
-He originally was planning on becoming a general practitioner like he father but instead completed his surgical training at the Massachusetts General Hospital in Boston.
+He originally was planning on becoming a general practitioner like his father but instead completed his surgical training at the Massachusetts General Hospital in Boston.
 While in Boston, he assisted iconic pediatric surgeon W. Hardy Hendren, MD as he flawlessly repaired a child's congenital diaphragmatic hernia.
 Unfortunately, the procedure was not successful and the child died.
 Harrison then went on to tell Hendren "It's obvious that the kid died not because he had this anatomic problem [of a hole in the diaphragm], but because his lung didn't have a chance to grow – and the only way to save that kid was to fix the problem before birth," Hendren was so shocked he almost fell down according to Harrison because "you just don't think that way."
 Inspired by his experience, Harrison went on to complete a pediatric surgery fellowship at Children's Hospital of Los Angeles.
 He is board certified in Surgery, Pediatric Surgery, and Critical Care.
 In January 1978, Harrison accepted a faculty position at UCSF.

 Harrison is most famous for his work in fetal surgery and other forms of fetal intervention.
 In 1980, he and his research colleagues developed the techniques for open fetal surgery using animal models.
 Then in 1981, Harrison conducted the first open fetal surgery on a fetus to correct a dangerously advanced urinary tract obstruction.
 Throughout the 1980s and 90s, Harrison and his associates continued to develop and further refine fetal intervention techniques to treat a range of birth defects and to do so with less invasive means such as fetendo and fetal image-guided surgery.

 In 1982, Harrison received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Dr. John L. Ochsner Sr. at a ceremony in New Orleans.